 Take your Dog Apple Picking: 9 Southern Ontario Pet-Friendly Farms

-To the apple orchard it is.
+To the apple orchard it is … just like every fall.

-Dog-friendly Apple Orchard Inc.
+Featured Dog-friendly Farm: The Apple Orchard Inc.

 It’s family-friendly set-up – and this family includes dogs.
 The homepage of the website announces its dog-friendly (on-leash) status.
 Bring your pets to The Apple Orchard, they’ll love it, especially during the week when there are less people, lots of room, and a surprising number of pups.